-- (d) if the respondent also appeals against the primary court's decision, ensure that the appeal book also contains the documents required for the hearing of the respondent's appeal. - (3) The registrar has jurisdiction - (a) to order that any document that is or may be needed to decide the appeal, including a document not mentioned in or excluded by rule 38(2), (3) or (4), be included in an appeal book; - (b) to order that any document, including a document mentioned in rule 38(2), (3) or (4), be excluded from an appeal book; - (c) to order that the documents in an appeal book be in a different order to that required by rule 38(2), (3), (4) or (5); - (d) to order that the contents of one or more parts of an appeal book be amalgamated in one part. - (4) If the registrar settles the appeal book indexes in the absence of a party the registrar must give the party a copy of them and may do so by fax or email. - (5) The appellant must file a clean copy of the settled appeal book indexes on or before the date set by the registrar when settling them.
+- (b) reduce as far as possible the number and length of the documents to be included in the appeal book; and - (c) avoid unnecessary duplication in the appeal book of documents or the information in them; and - (d) if the respondent also appeals against the primary court's decision, ensure that the appeal book also contains the documents required for the hearing of the respondent's appeal. - (3) The A registrar has jurisdiction - (a) to order that any document that is or may be needed to decide the appeal, including a document not mentioned in or excluded by rule 38(2), (3) or (4), be included in an appeal book; - (b) to order that any document, including a document mentioned in rule 38(2), (3) or (4), be excluded from an appeal book; - (c) to order that the documents in an appeal book be in a different order to that required by rule 38(2), (3), (4) or (5); - (d) to order that the contents of one 2 or more parts of an appeal book be amalgamated in one 1 part. - (e) to make orders as to the form or content or both of any document in an appeal book; - (f) to order that an electronic version of the transcript of proceedings in a primary court be used instead of a printed transcript (or parts of it) in the appeal book; - (g) to order which party or parties are to prepare the appeal book. - (4) If thea registrar settles the appeal book indexes in the absence of a party the registrar must give the party a copy of them and may do so by fax or email.

+(5) The appellant must file a clean copy of the settled appeal book indexes on or before the date set by the registrar when settling them.